 We encourage you to complete your U.S. tax return as soon as possible.
 The quicker you begin -- the quicker you will finish (and receive any tax refund due to you!).
 Don't wait, finish your tax documents today!
 The tax filing deadline for nonresident aliens with income is April 15.
 If you file your tax documents late, you may have to pay a penalty.
 Please note that the last two weeks of tax season are a very busy time to use GLACIER Tax Prep so you may experience delays if you submit questions to GLACIER Tax Prep support.
 We encourage you to complete your U.S. tax forms as soon as possible.

-All international students, scholars and their dependents present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file IRS Form 8843 "Statement for Exempt Individuals and Individuals with a Medical Condition" even if they received no income in 2017.
+All international students, scholars and their dependents present in the U.S. under F-1, F-2, J-1, or J-2 nonimmigrant status must file IRS Form 8843 "Statement for Exempt Individuals and Individuals with a Medical Condition" even if they received no income in the previous year.
 Form 8843 is an informational statement required by the U.S. Internal Revenue Service (IRS) that shows nonresident status for tax purposes.
 It basically says that you are a nonresident for tax purposes currently exempt from filing U.S. taxes.

 If you are legally employed while in the United States, some taxes will probably be withheld from your wages and paid by your employer directly to the U.S. tax authorities.
 You may be entitled to a refund of some or all of this amount, but you must apply to have the money returned.